 2- Communication Issues: Project communication can be the number one success or failure factor behind any project.
 However, it is obvious to run through language barriers in some occasions.
 Hence, translators and translation software will be necessary when planning for international projects.

 Q2.
 How was knowledge created and transferred?

 Based on the SECI model, knowledge here is continuously converted and created as a user practice.
 Therefore, a great effort has been put into investigating its practical applicability of the model.
 The issue is that culture acts as a limiting factor.
-While knowledge creation and transfer is a fundamental part in the project process, and will depend on the complexity of all activities.
+While knowledge creation and transfer is a fundamental part of the project process and will depend on the complexity of all activities.